westerndigitalcorporation/zonedstorage.io/docs/linux/fs.md

 dr-xr-xr-x 2 root root 55356 Nov 25 13:23 seq
 ```

-The size of the zone files sub-directories indicate the number of files
+The size of the zone files' sub-directories indicates the number of files
-existing for each type of zones.
+that exist for each type of zone.
 In this example, there is only one
 conventional zone file (all conventional zones are aggregated under a single
-file).
+file):

 ```plaintext
 # ls -l /mnt/cnv